epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_0.md

 {% include note.html content="Depending on who you are doing this with, you may want to skip this section for the time being.You should learn it eventually, but if you just need to learn how to control lights, this section is not useful presently" %}

 A showfile is basically just like any other document on a computer.
 Just like you might have different word documents for different assignments or images in your phone, a showfile is just a bunch of data related to a certain show.
-If you’re in the wrong file, you won’t have the right cues, or even worse, you could accidentally erase someone else’s cues.
+If you’re in the wrong file, you won’t have the right cues, or even worse, you could accidentally erase someone elses cues.

 ### Loading Showfiles
 It’s good practice to first save whatever file you’re in.
 Do this by either clicking {% include console_button.html content="Shift" %} and {% include console_button.html content="Update" %} at the same time, or by going to the file browser, clicking “File”, then clicking “Save”